 - If your import page on the plugin doesn’t look correct, there might be an issue with your site and home URL.

-- Whilst the All-in-One WP migration plugin is fully compatible with both older and newer PHP versions, the content of your website (themes, plugins etc) may not be.
+- While the All-in-One WP migration plugin is fully compatible with both older and newer PHP versions, your website’s content (themes, plugins, and so on) may not be.
 Check that the PHP version of your exporting and importing sites are not in conflict.
 Please see more information here.

 - If you would like to check the integrity before import, use the Traktor tool to check the integrity of your backup and look at the contents.

-- You need to have enough space on your server to store the backup file and recreate the website on your site.
+- It is important to have enough space on your server to store the backup file and recreate the website on your site.
 You should have enough space to store your site by 2.5 times.

 - You need to have permissions on wp-content that will allow you to write to the wp-content folder.
 We recommend that you have 775 recursively on wp-content.